firebase/firebase-js-sdk/docs-exp/auth-types.auth.onidtokenchanged.md

 ## Auth.onIdTokenChanged() method

 Adds an observer for changes to the signed-in user's ID token, which includes sign-in, sign-out, and token refresh events.
-This method has the same behavior as [Auth.onAuthStateChanged()](./auth-types.auth.onauthstatechanged.md) had prior to 4.0.0.

 <b>Signature:</b>